 Several of Southwest Tech's occupational programs are accredited by a professional entity or approved by a State agency, or are designed to lead to a license required for employment in the occupation.

 The Process Improvement Model empowers cross-functional teams to improve processes, solve problems, and make decisions that impact students, staff, and College operations.

 Instructional Vitality Process

-The Instructional Vitality Process (QRP) is an annual program assessment which includes a review of college-wide and programmatic data and evidence analysis as a means for identifying opportunities for improving student learning.
+The Instructional Vitality Process (IVP) is an annual program assessment which includes a review of college-wide and programmatic data and evidence as a means for identifying opportunities for improving student learning.